quangrmit/ChessEngine/frontend/README.md

 # Reference (Copyright software)

 - The Chess.js modules file is based on the official Chess.js <a href="https://github.com/jhlywa/chess.js"> Github Repository</a> owned by user <a href="https://github.com/jhlywa"> jhlywa </a>.
-All rights are reserved.
+All rights reserved.